cryptojoks/antofy-wallet/src/faq/en/management/how-to-buy-sell-cryptocurrency-for-fiat-in-unstoppable.md

 # How do you buy/sell cryptocurrency?

-Unstoppable doesn't support buying or selling cryptocurrency for fiat currency i.e. USD, EUR, etc.
+Antofy doesn't support buying or selling cryptocurrency for fiat currency i.e. USD, EUR, etc.

 There is no way to integrate such features without making the app significantly less private or without enabling this feature for some and excluding others.